-The good news is that your tax information is sent straight to the Australian Tax Office.
-This means that if you see an accountant they may already have your tax information at your appointment, or if you use myTax it will pre-fill the details for you.
+Your tax information is sent to the Australian Taxation Office (ATO) by July 5.
+This means from July 5 if you see an accountant they may already have your tax information at your appointment, or if you do your tax online your health insurance details should be pre-filled.

-At the end of each financial year, all health insurers are required to issue tax statements for memberships that have held an appropriate level of cover at some point during the last financial year.
-A tax statement will help you claim any entitlements as part of your annual tax return, such as the Australian Government Rebate on private health insurance.
+At the end of each financial year, all health insurers are required to issue Private Health Insurance Statements for memberships that have held an appropriate level of cover at some point during the last financial year.

 Frequently Asked Questions

-Your tax statement will be available in your member area no later than 10 July 2017.
-You will receive a notification via email when it has been uploaded even if you are not a current member with GMHBA.
+Your Private Health Insurance Statement will be available in your member area no later than 14 July 2018.
+You will receive a notification via email or SMS when it has been uploaded even if you are not a current GMHBA member.

-If you haven’t registered your email address with us we will post your tax statement to you.
+If you haven not registered your email address with us, we will post your Private Health Insurance Statement to you.

-If you have held health cover this financial year, you will receive a tax statement.
-The Australian Taxation Office (ATO) requires health funds to send tax statements to each individual adult on a health insurance policy.
-It is important to note that a dependant is not considered an “adult”.
+If you have held health cover this financial year, you will receive a Private Health Insurance Statement.
+The ATO requires health funds to send Private Health Insurance Statements to each adult on a health insurance policy.
+It is important to note that a dependant over 18 is not considered an adult.
 If your family situation has changed within the financial year, each adult that was listed on the membership during the year will receive an individual statement.

 Dependent children do not get their own statement because they cannot claim the rebate.
-As a dependent child, you may need to complete the private health insurance policy detail section of your tax return to ensure you are not charged the Medicare levy surcharge (if your income is above the threshold).
-Before completing the private health insurance section of your tax return, you will need to obtain a statement from one of the adults covered on the policy.
+As a dependent child, you may need to complete the private health insurance policy detail section of your tax return to ensure you are not charged the Medicare Levy Surcharge (if your income is above the threshold).
+To complete the private health insurance section of your tax return, you will need to obtain a statement from one of the adults covered on the policy.

-Your tax statement will only show the payments we received during the last financial year.
-If you paid for all or most of the premiums for last financial year prior to June 30 2016 this amount will not show on this tax statement.
+Your Private Health Insurance Statement will only show the payments we received during the last financial year.
+If you paid for all, or most, of your premiums prior to 30 June 2017 this amount will not show on this Private Health Insurance Statement.

 Your CAE is based on the age you were on 1 July prior to you first taking out hospital cover.
 This is used to calculate your LHC loading.